hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

 lose by using this DSL instead of a general-purpose language?_

-Dockerfile's do not allow custom commands&mdash;instead people will have a simple Docker command call to complex script making it a bit of a scavenger hunt to find what exactly is happening from the top-level.
+Dockerfile's do not allow custom commands&mdash;instead people will have a simple Docker command call to a complex script making it a bit of a scavenger hunt to find what exactly is happening from the top-level.
 It would be nice if a user could add custom commands to encapsulate common actions.

 For example, let's say I want to have a part of my build that is functionally used to seed data (a common occurrence when building images).
 Instead of writing